AlfredYu109/modern-software-dev-assignments/week6/writeup.md

 Updated typing annotations to stay compatible with the project’s Python 3.7 runtime, swapping to typing.List/Optional across the routers, schemas, services, and DB helpers (week6/backend/app/routers/action_items.py (lines 1-40), week6/backend/app/schemas.py (lines 1-45), week6/backend/app/services/extract.py (lines 1-13), week6/backend/app/db.py (lines 1-27)).

 e.
 Why this mitigates the issue
-> This mitigates the issue by allowing preventing user-controlled clause injection.
+> This mitigates the issue by allowing prevention of user-controlled clause injection.
 Every node is validated before being computed, so attackers are unable to inject arbitrary Python code.
 Also, the handler no longer passes user input straight to the eval, instead, it is passed with ast.parse which allows only numeric literals and raises an error on any other operations.

 ## Fix #3
 a.
 File and line(s)